Scott Tannas: Political career

 Tannas' first venture into politics was when he served as campaign manager for Ken Hughes, the Progressive Conservative MP for Macleod, in the 1993 federal election.

 In 2012, Tannas stood as a candidate in Alberta's Senate nominee election, as a Progressive Conservative.
 He placed second out of three available positions, and was named a "senator-in-waiting".
 Following the retirement of Senator Bert Brown, Tannas was appointed to the Senate of Canada on March 22, 2013.
 On his appointment, Prime Minister Stephen Harper said that Tannas was supportive of the government's efforts at Senate reform, including imposing term limits on senators.
 In 2017, Tannas said he intended to serve no more than ten years in the Senate: "For me and only me…I think hanging around longer than 10 years, I’m not going to add any more value."

 On November 4, 2019, Tannas became one of eleven senators who founded the Canadian Senators Group, a non-partisan parliamentary group in the Senate.
 At the same time, the CSG selected Senator Tannas as its interim leader.By late 2020, Tannas became the CSG's full-time leader.

 Over the 2020–2021 winter holidays, Tannas travelled to Hawaii despite public health advice discouraging non-essential international travel during the COVID-19 pandemic in Canada.
 Tannas said that he had followed all the rules and health protocols required to undertake international travel and that he would shortly be returning to Alberta.

+He was elected joint chair of the Standing Joint Committee on the Library of Parliament in the 45th Canadian Parliament in 2025.